iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.cdc.general 1 reviews"/>
 </p>

+> Someone on a government level has used this app illegally to track my being I did not give permission to download this app and it will not allow me to uninstall the covid-19 app<br> :date: __2020-05-23 05:23:02__

+> Useless.
+Can't find covid19 numbers.
+Or CDC publications on re-opening.<br> :date: __2020-05-21 06:38:53__

+> Just a poor app (Mickey mouse programmers)<br> :date: __2020-05-19 10:58:58__

 > What's the point?
 It's easier to navigate CDC.gov.<br> :date: __2020-05-15 11:20:46__

 > Data is not up to date!<br> :date: __2020-05-15 03:02:09__